This post may include affiliate links; for details, see our disclosure policy.

 This cozy tomato dumpling soup is filled with dumplings made of ricotta and Parmesan cheese and flavored with fresh basil.

 What’s not to love about dumplings?
-They’re homey, comforting, and in the middle of savory tomato basil goodness, they’re like a deconstructed sort of pizza.
-The recipe is easy enough for a weeknight, but delicious enough to work for a special dinner.
-Even if you’re not able to find local basil at this season where you live, this one might even be worth a little splurge.
+They’re homey, comforting, and in the middle of tomato soup they’re like a deconstructed sort of pizza.
+The recipe is easy enough for a weeknight, but splashy enough to work for a special dinner.
+Here are a few notes about this tomato dumpling soup recipe:

 Once you’ve made one delicious tomato dumpling soup, it’s hard not to want to make another!
 We’ve got several delicious and cozy soup recipes here, so here are a few variations on the theme:

-- Tomato Basil Gnocchi Soup: this soup is a similar concept to this tomato basil soup, but it uses store-bought gnocchi, basically little pasta dough-balls!
+- Tomato Basil Gnocchi Soup is a similar concept, but it uses store-bought gnocchi, basically little pasta dough-balls!

-- Tomato Artichoke Soup: one of our fan favorite deliciously cozy tomato soup recipes, this one features artichokes to give it a slight tang, and homemade garlic croutons.
+- Tomato Artichoke Soup is one of our fan favorite deliciously cozy tomato soup recipes, It adds artichokes to give it a slight tang, and homemade garlic croutons.

-- Creamy Vegan Tomato Soup Recipe: another fan favorite, this one is made creamy using cashews and no dairy.
-We garnished it with little star-shaped toasts, which are perfect for kids!
+- Creamy Vegan Tomato Soup is another fan favorite, made creamy using cashews and no dairy.
+We like to garnish with star-shaped toasts!

 This tomato dumpling soup recipe is vegetarian.